Go Back Up

 What is individual health insurance coverage?

 As discussed above, eligible employees must have a qualifying individual coverage health insurance plan to participate in the ICHRA.
-That being said, what qualifies as individual coverage?
+That said, what qualifies as individual coverage?

 Policies that aren't considered individual coverage include the following: